 4. Dairy Products

 Mediterranean dieters can easily enjoy certain dairy products such as cheese and yogurt.
-If you want to lose a lot of weight, you should definitely choose low-fat alternatives.
+If you want to lose a lot of weight, you should definitely choose low-fat diets alternatives.
 On the other hand, if you also follow a vegan eating program, you can replace dairy products with soy substitutes.

 Other Foods You Can Eat